dongjuns/dongjuns.github.io/_posts/2019-04-10-Machine-Learning-Set-up.md

 ```

 ## Installation CUDA
 NVIDIA 웹페이지에서 GPU의 architecture에 맞는 CUDA too-kit을 다운로드합니다.
-(1) Download the proper CUDA too-kit for your GPU, on NVIDIA webpage.
+(1) Download the proper CUDA too-kit on NVIDIA webpage.
 <https://developer.nvidia.com/cuda-toolkit-archive>

 Check your options for downloading CUDA and get that dev file.

-for CUDA 10.1,
+*for CUDA 10.1,
 <https://developer.nvidia.com/cuda-10.1-download-archive-base?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1804&target_type=deblocal>

 Maybe it is on your Downloads directory now, /home/your_name/Downloads

 (2) or remove your previous CUDA (if you need)
 You first check your /usr/local directory or around there.
 ```
 cd /usr/local/
 # and maybe there are cuda, cuda-$.$ directories.